Natural-Looking Breast Implants In Houston

-Surgery to enhance one’s breasts has steadily been rising in popularity in the past few decades with more and more women choosing to have the size and shape of their breasts enhanced to a larger, rounder form.
-Houston plastic surgeon Dr. Leo Lapuerta, triple board certified plastic and reconstructive surgeon has been performing breast implant surgery in Houston for many years and is excited to provide his patients with the breasts they have always dreamed of having.
+Breast augmentation has steadily been rising in popularity in the past few decades with more and more women choosing to have the size and shape of their breasts enhanced to a larger, rounder form with breast implants.
+Houston plastic surgeon Dr. Leo Lapuerta, a triple board certified plastic and reconstructive surgeon, has been performing breast implant surgery in Houston for many years and is excited to provide his patients with the breasts they have always dreamed of..

 Saline-filled breast implants have been the more common implant used for many years.
 Saline-filled implants are constructed of a tough, semi-permeable silicone elastomer shell with a single valve on the front (anterior) surface of the implant.
 The saline-filled implants come in smooth and textured surface and round or contoured shapes.
 Contoured shapes are also referred to as anatomical, teardrop, and biodimensional shapes.

 Most saline implants are single lumen and are filled at the time of surgery.
 Ruptures in breast implants can happen, and although breast implants are made to be strong and stable, there are instances where they can break, and the saline filler may leak and circulate throughout the body.
 If a rupture occurs, a saline breast will simply deflate, and the saline held within the implant would harmlessly absorb within the body.

 This safety feature is just one of the many reasons why saline-filled implants have been the popular choice for so long.
 Saline breast implants are extremely versatile.
 They do vary in terms of shell surface, volume, shell thickness, profile shape, and ability to expand.
 Saline-filled implants are certainly a popular choice to fix disproportion between breasts or to gain proportion within your body.